 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 You don’t need a big, hefty kitchen appliance, like a wall oven, to do the heavy lifting in the kitchen.
 The right countertop models can churn out all the power you need to complete a wide range of cooking tasks, from toasting and roasting to baking and broiling.
 Plus, they require a lot less power, which makes them much more energy-efficient machines.

-If you're ready to start cooking, here are the best countertop ovens available online.
+If you're ready to start cooking with this workhorse appliance, here are the best countertop ovens available online.

 Temperature calibration is near perfect

 Comes with broil rack, baking pan, and pizza pan

 Though you’ll pay a hefty price for this countertop oven, it’s well worth the money.
 The 1,800 watts of power and (optional) convection heating help to roast meat, toast bread, and bake in less time than traditional countertop ovens.
 And the smart heating system, referred to as "Element IQ," provides more consistent power so your food is cooked to perfection each time.
 Altogether, this model boasts nine different preset cooking functions, including a "slow cook" option that can cook food for up to 10 hours.

 If you're worried about this multi-functional oven looking clunky in your kitchen, our tester found the stainless steel exterior attractive and found it has an unexpectedly low profile that makes the appliance look sleek and modern, not bulky.
 Plus, you could always opt for the mini version (view at Bed Bath & Beyond) if you’re really short on space.